Valerie Brisco-Hooks

-Valerie Ann Brisco-Hooks (born July 6, 1960, in Greenwood, Mississippi) is an Olympian who won three gold medals as an Olympic track and field athlete at the 1984 Olympics at Los Angeles, California, making her the first Olympian to win gold medals in both the 200- and 400-meter races at a single Olympics.
+Valerie Brisco-Hooks (born Valerie Ann Brisco; July 6, 1960, in Greenwood, Mississippi) is an Olympian who won three gold medals as an Olympic track and field athlete at the 1984 Olympics at Los Angeles, California, making her the first Olympian to win gold medals in both the 200- and 400-meter races at a single Olympics.

 Career

-Valerie's outstanding high school performance led her to the collegiate level of track and field at California State University, Northridge.
+Brisco-Hooks' outstanding high school performance led her to the collegiate level of track and field at California State University, Northridge.
 She continued to excel, winning the 200-meter title at the Association of Intercollegiate Athletics for Women (AIAW) Championships and earning a spot on the U.S. team for the 1979 Pan American Games, where she helped her 4 × 100-meter relay team win the gold medal.

-Her 400 metres time of 48.83, set while winning the 1984 Olympics was at the time the Olympic record and still ranks her as the tenth fastest woman of all time.
+Her 400 metres time of 48.83, set while winning the 1984 Olympics was at the time the Olympic record and still ranks her as the thirteenth fastest woman of all time.

 She also won a gold medal for the 4 × 400 m.
-Brisco competed in the 1988 Olympic Games, which took place in Seoul, South Korea, running on the American 4x400 meter-relay team, which finished in second place (but below the older record, also), behind the Soviet team that broke the 4x400 meter-relay world record.

-To this date, the American time possesses the second-fastest 4x400 relay of all time, behind only the Soviet winner of that race.

-Brisco-Hooks is currently coaching with the Bob Kersee group of athletes and at West Los Angeles College.
+Brisco competed in the 1988 Olympic Games, which took place in Seoul, South Korea, running on the American 4 × 400 meter-relay team, which finished in second place (but below the older record, also), behind the Soviet team that broke the 4 × 400 meter-relay world record.
+To this date, the American time possesses the second-fastest 4 × 400 relay of all time, behind only the Soviet winner of that race.
+She coached with Bob Kersee's group of athletes and at West Los Angeles College.